qlife/emacs-on-windows-memo-qlife/README.md

 >4.
 If `C:\.emacs` exists, then use `C:/`.
 This is for backward compatibility, as previous versions defaulted to C:/ if HOME was not set.
 >5.
 Use the user's AppData directory, usually a directory called Application Data under the user's profile directory, the location of which varies according to Windows version and whether the computer is part of a domain.

-I choose using AppData folder because I'm using a sharing-computer.
+I choose to use AppData folder because I'm using a sharing-computer.
 I think HOME variables is a reasonable choice for those who are also using MinGW.

 The .emacs file is the configuration file for Emacs.
-The name convention is UNIX style.
+The prefix of ``.'' demonstrate the UNIX-style naming  convention.
 However, it is not possible to create a file name starting by a dot by Windows File Explorer.
 This seems a FEATURE of it.
 I suggest create it by command line.
 For example, to create a DOTEmacs file under `C:\`, press the *Windows Start* button and do `Run ... > cmd.exe`.
 Then type into the command prompt:
 ```
 c:\> echo ; nothing > c:\.emacs